What Gauge Needle For Plasma Donation

 There are a few things that can make the donation process go faster.
 One is being well hydrated before you donate.
 Drinking plenty of fluids before you go will help ensure that your donation process is as quick and easy as possible.
 Another is avoiding caffeine and alcohol before you donate.
 These substances can make you feel dehydrated, so drinking plenty of fluids and avoiding them altogether can help make the donation process go more quickly.

-See also How Big Is A 22 Gauge Needle
+See also What Is The Gauge Of A Needle

 Finally, it’s important to be aware of the fact that your body’s plasma composition can affect how quickly your donation goes.
 If you have a high concentration of red blood cells in your plasma, it will take longer to donate because the red blood cells need to be separated from the plasma.
 However, if you have a low concentration of red blood cells, your donation will go more quickly because there will be fewer of them to separate from the plasma.